Robbyswimmer/LAN-Chess/README.md

   * Type 'Javac ChessClient.java' to compile the client code
   * Next type 'Java ChessClient IP-of-target-computer Your-username' – example: "Java ChessClient 127.0.0.1 person1".
 If you use 127.0.0.1 you can play both clients on one computer, you will just have to open a third terminal window.

 At this point you should be ready to start playing.
-Both clients should be connected to the computer and whoever is playing 'white' should be able to make the first move.
+Both clients should be connected to the computer and whoever is playing as white should be able to make the first move.

 Have fun!